Last Updated: August 4, 2021

 Pricing & Features – Winner: Canva

 Again, Canva is the winner in terms of pricing and features because it’s not just a lot cheaper than Piktochart but offers more features as well.
-Even the features you get with the Piktochart Team plan is included in Canva’s pro plan.
+Even the features you get with the Piktochart Team plan are included in Canva’s pro plan.

 In simple words, you’re paying less on Canva but getting more as compared to Piktochart.